yoshikiohshima/renkon-presenter/PX25/presentation.md

 - Borrow syntax from JavaScript.
 - Free variables become dependencies for a <b>node</b> in the reactive network.
 - Separation between behaviors on the continuous time domain and events on the discrete domain: A very good thing!
-- A sound foundation to build a data-flow execution model.
+- A sound foundation to build a data-flow based programming environment.

 <div class="pagebreak"></div>